 The Smith Village group of businesses continues to prosper as a family owned, reputable and customer friendly place that you can trust to help you with all of your home furnishings needs.

 Welcome to Smith Village Home Furnishings.
 Our history and dedication to serving you are based on family values.
 We’re confident that you will be able to find top quality bedroom, living room and dining room furniture at reasonable prices throughout our store.
-As the Internet has evolved we’ve stayed at the forefront, providing our customers with an easy to use website where they can view our furniture and use Wish list feature.
+As the Internet has evolved we’ve stayed at the forefront, providing you with an easy to use website where you can view our furniture and use our Favorites feature.
 Smith Village Furnishings is pleased to provide you with our current online and in-store services.
 Discover how we started our business and our commitment to you.